Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Prompting and In-Context Learning

 \subsection{Prompting Strategies for Controlled Code-Mixed Generation}

-When the objective shifts to generating code-mixed text (e.g., for chatbots or synthetic data), naive prompting often fails, leading to "unnatural" mixing or language reversion.
-Successful generation requires explicit constraints. \paragraph{Explicit Definitions over Role-Playing.} Vague instructions like ``act as a bilingual speaker" are often insufficient for maintaining a mixed output. \citet{Zhang2023PromptingMLB} show that including a formal definition of code-mixing in the system prompt yields significantly higher quality output than simple role-playing prompts. \paragraph{Linguistic and Syntactic Constraints.} To prevent random, unnatural switching, prompts must enforce structural rules. \citet{Kuwanto2024LinguisticsTMG,manoj2025bhashakritika} demonstrate that injecting explicit linguistic constraints (e.g., instructing the model to only switch at specific syntactic boundaries like Noun Phrases) drastically improves human-perceived naturalness.
-This approach leverages the LLM's instruction-following capability to adhere to theoretical frameworks like the Equivalence Constraint. \paragraph{Rule-Based Construction for Data Synthesis.} For creating evaluation benchmarks or stress-testing systems, organic generation can be too unpredictable. \citet{Gupta2024CodeMixerYNL} suggest abandoning natural generation in favor of rigid, rule-based prompts (e.g., ``Substitute every noun with its English translation").
+When the objective shifts to generating code-mixed text (e.g., for chatbots or synthetic data), naive prompting often fails, leading to ``unnatural'' mixing or language reversion.
+Successful generation requires explicit constraints.

+\paragraph{Explicit Definitions over Role-Playing.} Vague instructions like ``act as a bilingual speaker'' are often insufficient for maintaining a mixed output. \citet{Zhang2023PromptingMLB} show that including a formal definition of code-mixing in the system prompt yields significantly higher quality output than simple role-playing prompts.

+\paragraph{Linguistic and Syntactic Constraints.} To prevent random, unnatural switching, prompts must enforce structural rules. \citet{Kuwanto2024LinguisticsTMG} demonstrate that injecting explicit linguistic constraints (e.g., instructing the model to only switch at specific syntactic boundaries like Noun Phrases) drastically improves human-perceived naturalness.
+This approach leverages the LLM's instruction-following capability to adhere to theoretical frameworks like the Equivalence Constraint.

+\paragraph{Rule-Based Construction for Data Synthesis.} For creating evaluation benchmarks or stress-testing systems, organic generation can be too unpredictable. \citet{Gupta2024CodeMixerYNL} suggest abandoning natural generation in favor of rigid, rule-based prompts (e.g., ``Substitute every noun with its English translation'').
 While stylistically rigid, this method guarantees the presence of code-mixing at specific densities, which is crucial for rigorous model evaluation.

 \paragraph{Practitioner's Insight: The Prompting Playbook} \begin{itemize} \item \textbf{For Assistants and Natural Interaction:} Avoid vague persona prompts (``You are a bilingual speaker''), rather provide formal definitions in the prompt. \item \textbf{To Prevent Unnatural Switching:} Explicitly enforce structural constraints in prompt (e.g., allow switches only at noun phrases or clause boundaries).
 This discourages token-level flickering and produces code-mixing that better matches linguistic patterns and human acceptability. \end{itemize}